s348174/Lorenz_Attractor/README.md

 # Lorenz_Attractor - C++ & MATLAB project
 C++ code implementation for a Lorenz attractor.
-The Lorenz attractor is a dynamical system described by 3 first order ODEs.
+The Lorenz attractor is a weel known dynamical chaotic system described by 3 first order ODEs.
 The code implements a 4 step Runge-Kutta method in order to solve numerically at each time step in a given interval the ODEs.

 ## System of equations
 The Lorenz equations give the gradient of the trajectory at any given point in $\mathbb{R}^3$: